+Additional Humanities or

 Communications English I/English II 6 cr.
 Humanities One (1) Humanities course selected from the list of Approved General Education Courses 3 cr.
 Social Science One (1) Social Science course selected from the list of Approved General Education Courses 3 cr.

-Additional Humanities or Social Science Credit One (1) Humanities or Social Science course selected from the list of Approved General Education ( 3 cr.
-Courses Mathematics-Science-Technology Students must select at least one math course, one lab science course and one technology course from the list of Approved General Education Courses.
-9 cr.
+Social Science Credit 3 cr.
+One (1) Humanities or Social Science course selected from the list of Approved General Education Courses

+Mathematics-Science-Technology Students must select at least one math course, one lab science course and one technology course from the list of Approved General Education Courses.

 Students may attempt to "test out" of the technology requirement.
 If they succeed, they must take an additional course(s) in math, science, or technology from the list of Approved General Education Courses.

-Additional General Education Credit From the list of Approved General Education Courses 6 cr.
-Ocean County College Requirement OCC Requirement: Any course from the list of Approved General Education Courses or ACAD 155 3 cr.
+Additional General Education CreditFrom the list of Approved General Education Courses

+Ocean County College Requirement

+OCC Requirement: Any course from the list of

+Approved General Education Courses or ACAD 155

+or any HEHP course.